//

 • legal remedies and the complaint process available through the California Department of Fair Employment and Housing (DFEH)

-• a link to, or website, for the sexual harassment online training course developed by the DFEH
+• A link to a website, for the sexual harassment online training course developed by the DFEH

 Employers must adopt and distribute a written discrimination and harassment prevention policy.
-The policy must contain specific information set forth in the regulations and must be distributed in a manner that ensures every employee receives a copy of and understands the policy.
+The policy must include specific information that the regulations set forth, and employers must distribute it in a manner that ensures every employee receives and understands a copy of the policy.
 See 2 CCR § 11023(b) for more information

 Yes, including those summarized below.